DataDog/integrations-core/ibm_mq/README.md

 To use the IBM MQ check, you need to:

 1. Make sure the [IBM MQ Client][3] 9.1+ is installed (unless the IBM MQ server is already installed).
 2. Update your `LD_LIBRARY_PATH` and `C_INCLUDE_PATH` to include the location of the libraries.
-(Create these 2 environment variables if they don’t exist yet.)
+(Create these two environment variables if they don’t exist yet.)
 For example:

 ```text
 export LD_LIBRARY_PATH=/opt/mqm/lib64:/opt/mqm/lib:$LD_LIBRARY_PATH